telegraphic/hickle/README.md

    create_MyClass_Dataset, # the create dataset function defined in first example above load_MyClass,           # the load dataset function defined in first example above None,                   # usually None
-   True,                   # Set to False to force explcit storage of MyClass instances in any case 'custom'                # Loader is only used when custom loaders are enabled on calling hickle.dump )
+   True,                   # Set to False to force explicit storage of MyClass instances in any case 'custom'                # Loader is only used when custom loaders are enabled on calling hickle.dump )